babel/website/website/blog/2018-07-27-removing-babels-stage-presets.md

 ---

-If you appreciate this post and the work we're doing on Babel, you can support me on [Patreon](https://www.patreon.com/henryzhu), ask your company to sponsor us on [Open Collective](https://opencollective.com/babel), or better yet get involved with Babel as part of your job/work.
+If you appreciate this post and the work we're doing on Babel, you can support me on [Patreon](https://www.patreon.com/henryzhu), ask your company to sponsor us on [Open Collective](https://opencollective.com/babel), or better yet get your company involved with Babel as part of your work.
 We'd appreciate the collective ownership.

 With thanks to all the [reviewers](https://github.com/babel/website/pull/1735)!